 Relaxation is fundamental to well-being but too often overlooked

-A key benefit of all of the therapies I practice is that they aid relaxation.
+A key benefit of all of the therapies we practice is that they aid relaxation.

 Relaxation is a fundamental and often overlooked requirement for everyone’s well-being, particularly those who lead stressful lives.
-A treatment with me takes you out of your usual environment and allows you an hour or so that is entirely focused on you.
+A session with either of us takes you out of your usual environment and allows you an hour or so that is entirely focused on you.

 Of course there are good kinds of stress that challenge us in positive ways, causing us to grow and develop.
 But there is also ‘distress’, or negative kinds of stress, that wear us down.